TUMxInteractionProgramming/challenges-week-2-NandaYogeshwar/README.md

-# starter-pack-challenge-3
+# starter-pack-challenge-1
-Use this code to start with challenge 3, after finishing peer assessment 1.
+Start with this index.html file